subhagpo/PhoneGapDayWorkshop/README.md

 ##What to expect?
 - Demo of Hybrid app (based on Ionic tabs template) configured to run unit (Jasmine/Karma) and UI (protractor/Appium) tests.
-- Learn how to create build definitions for continuous integration for VSTA that enables build, test & distribution of your app, every time a change is committed to your repo.
+- Learn how to create build definitions for continuous integration using VSTS 2015, that enables - build, test & distribution of your app, every time a change is committed to your repo.

 ##Audience
-- Cordova developers tireless designing, developing, testing, validating and building hybrid mobile applications.
+- Cordova developers tirelessly designing, developing, building, testing & validating their hybrid mobile applications.
-- Cordova developers using CI systems for cloud build, test & continuous delivery to beta testers, client and consumers.
+- Cordova developers using CI systems for building, testing & continuous delivery of their apps to testers, clients and eventually the consumers.

 ##Should I stay?
 Here's the agenda,